Connect with us

 Fame & $120 VHS Tapes

-So when I walked into the Princeton Record Exchange last week and heard the news over the radio that Irene Cara had passed away at 63, I felt as if I had been transported back to 1980 — and not just because of John Lennon.
+Back in 2022, I ventured into Princeton Record Exchange and heard the news over the radio that Irene Cara had passed away at 63, I felt as if I had been transported back to 1980 — and not just because of John Lennon.

 My father had changed my life back in 1979 with one of the first JVC Vidstar VCRs in the neighborhood, and while our home video collection consisted of less than 20 films, we knew every line from all of them.